icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

  - [dictionary][dictionary]
  - [custom][custom]

-Last but not least, Slice's [tagged][tagged] parameters and fields allow you update your operations and structs over time without breaking on-the-wire compatibility.
+Last but not least, Slice's [tagged][tagged] parameters and fields allow you to update your operations and structs over time without breaking on-the-wire compatibility.

 ## Flexible and extensible